Beauty Without Cruelty: BWC Cosmetics

 BWC's products are free of parabens, gluten, S.L.S, PEG, toluene, formaldehyde and phthalates.
-Although millions of animals are killed each year as a result of animal testing of cosmetics, Beauty Without Cruelty advocates animal rights and argues that the results of animal testing are often unreliable and can not being applied to humans.
+Although millions of animals are killed each year as a result of animal testing of cosmetics, Beauty Without Cruelty advocates animal rights and argues that the results of animal testing are often unreliable and can not be applied to humans.
 BWC focuses on vegan and "natural" products that cannot chemically harm humans and do not need to be tested on animals.

 BWC has worked to support the Humane Cosmetics Act on its mission to end cosmetic animal testing in the United States.